justinnaldzin/pelican-github-pages/content/sqoop_and_hive_best_practices.md

 Date: 2017-4-7
 Category: Guides
 Tags: sqoop, hive, hadoop, hdfs
+Summary: The following describes the HDFS architecture and best practices of using Sqoop and Hive to load data from relational databases.

 The following describes the HDFS architecture and best practices of using Sqoop and Hive to load data from relational databases.